Skip to main content

 Lake Merritt Blvd., High St., Upper Telegraph, KONO, Grand Ave., Seminary, 98th Ave., Lakeshore, 14th Ave.

-StakeholderVaries - mostly planning and designNo upcoming public meetings.
-The 14th Street, 27th St, and Lakeside Family Streets projects are under construction.
-Staff continue to push to incorporate bus stop and reliability improvements as part of City projects.
+Stakeholder.
+Multiple streetscapes, road diets and other projects.
+Ensure improvements compatible with bus operations and that facilities are safe and comfortable for bus passengers.Varies – mostly planning and designNo upcoming meetings.
+14th Street, Lakeside Family Streets, are in construction.
+Staff continue to push to incorporate bus stop improvements as part of City projects.
+More information.

 City of Oakland